 Ireland outside Dublin experienced an average decline of 0.29% (0.39% in real terms) during the year to October 2013.
 While this was in sharp contrast to October 2012’s 8.90% decline y-o-y, activity remains flat in these areas, suggesting a divide may be emerging between city and country prices.

 According to Daft.ie:

 |Source: Central Statistics Office Ireland|

-"There are manifest signs that the country is emerging from the worst of the crisis and that the efforts of the Irish people, despite the hardship, are leading to success," said Finance Minister Michael Noonan.† But in fact, the macro-economic environment is only mildly supportive.† Irelandís economy was estimated to have expanded by 0.9% in 2012, and is projected to grow by 1.5% in 2013.† But the average variable interest rate on new housing loans rose to 3.35% in November 2012, the highest level since September 2011, and outstanding loans for house purchases were 5.6% down in November 2012 on the same period the previous year.
+Ireland’s economy was estimated to have expanded by 0.9% in 2012, and is projected to grow by 1.5% in 2013.
+The average variable interest rate on new housing loans rose to 3.4% in August 2013, the highest level since December 2012, and outstanding loans for house purchases were 2.2% down in Q3 2013 on the same period the previous year.